Japanese submarine Ro-61: Pre-World War II

 On 15 December 1926, Submarine Division 26 returned to the Sasebo Naval District and the Sasebo Defense Division.
-On 27 March 1927, Ro-60, Ro-61, Ro-62, Ro-63, Ro-64, and Ro-68 departed Saeki Bay, Japan, for a training cruise off Tsingtao, China, which they concluded with their arrival at Sasebo, Japan, on 16 May 1927.
+On 27 March 1927, Ro-60, Ro-61, Ro-62, Ro-63, Ro-64, and Ro-68 departed Saeki Bay, Japan, for a training cruise off Qingdao, China, which they concluded with their arrival at Sasebo, Japan, on 16 May 1927.
 On 10 December 1928, Submarine Division 26 again was assigned to Submarine Squadron 1 in the 1st Fleet.
 Ro-61 was decommissioned on 1 November 1929 and placed in Third Reserve at Sasebo.

 Ro-61 was recommissioned on 1 December 1930, and that day Submarine Division 26 was reassigned to the Sasebo Naval District.
 Ro-61 again was decommissioned on 4 November 1931.
 Recommissioned on 16 July 1934, she served with Submarine Division 26 in the Sasebo Naval District until 15 December 1934, when she again was placed in reserve at Sasebo. and while in Second Reserve was assigned to the Sasebo Guard Squadron from 15 November 1934 to 15 November 1935.
 She moved to Third Reserve on 15 December 1938 and to Fourth Reserve on 15 November 1939.

 Ro-61 again was recommissioned on 15 November 1940, and that day Submarine Division 26 was reassigned to Submarine Squadron 7 in the 4th Fleet in the Combined Fleet.
 When the Imperial Japanese Navy deployed for the upcoming conflict in the Pacific, Ro-61 was at Kwajalein in the Marshall Islands.
 She received the message "Climb Mount Niitaka 1208" (Niitakayama nobore 1208) from the Combined Fleet on 2 December 1941, indicating that war with the Allies would commence on 8 December 1941 Japan time, which was on 7 December 1941 on the other side of the International Date Line in Hawaii, where Japanese plans called for the war to open with their attack on Pearl Harbor.